tripleee/SmokeDetector-wiki/Commands.md

  - `fp` or `false` - Marks a reported post as false positive.
  - `fpu` or `falseu` - Marks a reported post as false positive and adds the poster to the whitelist.
  - `ignore` - Makes SmokeDetector ignore a reported post.
- - `delete`, `remove` or `gone` - Deletes a message of SmokeDetector.
+ - `delete`, `del`, `remove` or `gone` - Deletes a message of SmokeDetector.

 # Silent mode

 If you want that SmokeDetector does not reply when executing a command, add a `-` sign at the end, for example `fp-`.
+Two frequently used silent mode commands have one-letter aliases:

+ - `f` - Same as fp-
+ - `k` - Same as tpu-

 # Shortcut commands